 - I don’t see too many celebrities every day, but they’re around.
 At our farmers market, I saw Robin from “How I Met Your Mother” and Peter Petrelli from “Heroes.”
-Years ago I was on Rodeo Drive (the one time I was there, and only to go to a cheese store—true story) and I saw Halle Berry.
-And at UCLA, I was standing next to Tyra Banks at the newsstand.
+Years ago I walked by Halle Berry on Rodeo Drive, and stood next to Tyra Banks at a newsstand near UCLA.

 This article though, is about things to do in Los Angeles with kids.
 SSBE reader Christine asked me to do an LA version for her upcoming trip, and I couldn’t wait to share some ideas.
 This is for the family ready to take a trip out here but wants the low-down on what’s worth their time.

 You’ll often see travel tips and places to go, even those that are geared for kids.
 But when I’m saying kids, I mean young kids like toddlers and even babies.
 Because we all know what happens when kids feel stretched beyond their limits, especially on vacation.

 So here it is: I compiled my favorite outings in my hometown that could fit within a few hours before or after a nap.
 I also list them by similar types, such as museums or nature outings.

 The Science Center is first on the list because we go here often, and that says a lot.
 First, it’s free (you just need to pay for parking).
 They encourage hands-on learning—touching starfish and building towers.